fleetdm/fleet/handbook/company/development-groups.md

 At Fleet, [anyone can contribute](https://fleetdm.com/handbook/company#openness), even across product groups.

+> Ideas expressed in wireframes, like code contributions, [are welcome from everyone](https://chat.osquery.io/c/fleet), inside or outside the company.

 ## Current product groups

 | Product group             | Goal _(value for customers and/or community)_                       |